automl/neps/docs/reference/run_pipeline.md

 NePS also provides the `pipeline_directory` and the `previous_pipeline_directory` as arguments in the `run_pipeline=` function for user convenience.

-Regard an example to be run with a multi-fidelity searcher, some checkpointing would be advantageos such that one does not have to train the configuration from scratch when the configuration qualifies to higher fidelity brackets.
+Regard an example to be run with a multi-fidelity optimizer, some checkpointing would be advantageos such that one does not have to train the configuration from scratch when the configuration qualifies to higher fidelity brackets.

 ```python
 def run_pipeline(